 Mission to Mandalay

-What was once a distant dream is about to become reality!
-16 volunteers, all but two of them from Holy Spirit, are currently in Myanmar on a three-week teaching mission.
+What was once a distant dream became reality!
+16 volunteers, all but two of them from Holy Spirit, went to Myanmar on a three-week teaching mission.
 Visas in hand and arms a bit sore from vaccinations, the travelers boarded their plane on the afternoon of October 20 and arrived in Yangon, Myanmar’s largest city, in a mere 35 hours.
 After an overnight in Yangon and a brief visit to the famed Shwedagon Pagoda the next morning, the group flew to Mandalay in the center of the country.
 There, the volunteers dispersed in groups of four to four different monastic schools.
 Two are very rural, about 3 hours south of Mandalay; the other two are much closer to Myanmar’s second-largest city.

-The task of the volunteers is to help teachers adopt a method of teaching English, in English, to young students.
-Using an approach rich in songs and games, a sea change from the traditional lecturing and rote memorization, the group hopes to model a more effective method of English teaching.
-(Volunteers in training, shown at right.)
+The task of the volunteers was to help teachers adopt a method of teaching English, in English, to young students.
+Using an approach rich in songs and games, a sea change from the traditional lecturing and rote memorization, the group hoped to model a more effective method of English teaching.
+(Volunteers in training, shown at left.)
 Working in teams of two, the volunteers will teach for four hours per day.
 Studer Trust, the NGO that Holy Spirit is working with on this project, builds schools and trains teachers in Myanmar.
-It is the same non-profit that Holy Spirit raised more than $12,000 for last year, to help six high school girls (photo below) pass their matriculation exams and attend college.
+It is the same non-profit that Holy Spirit raised more than $12,000 for in 2014, to help six high school girls (photo below) pass their matriculation exams and attend college.
 It was the work on that fundraiser that led to parishioners’ interest in going to Myanmar and doing some meaningful work to help improve what has been an abysmal education system neglected by a military junta for decades.

 There’s some fun built into the trip as well.
-After they have completed their teaching stint, the volunteers will go on a four-day sightseeing trip by car, train and riverboat into the Shan Hills northeast of Mandalay.
-A few of the volunteers will stay on to see other sights.
+After they have completed their teaching stint, the volunteers went on a four-day sightseeing trip by car, train and riverboat into the Shan Hills northeast of Mandalay.
+A few of the volunteers stayed on to see other sights.

-Group members will be contributing to a blog—when there’s electricity, that is!
+Group members contributed to a blog—when there was electricity, that is!
 The address is missiontomandalay.wordpress.com.

 Here is a photo of volunteer Patti Beckley teaching an interactive game to teachers and one of Carla Mettling with the girls who received scholarships: